ZTSean/TaxiCalling/database_instructions.md

 Type the command: `mysql -u root -p`

-**Notice:** if you do not need to enter the password after execute the command, you need to the update the password by command `ALTER USER 'root'@'localhost' IDENTIFIED BY 'password'` .
+**Notice:** if you do not need to enter the password after execute the command, you need to the update the password by command `ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';` .
 After update, you `root` 's password will be set to `password`.